NHL Open Ice

-NHL Open Ice: 2 on 2 Challenge, or just NHL Open Ice, is an ice hockey arcade game released by Midway Games in 1995.
-It features comically exaggerated hockey play, causing it to often be described as an ice hockey equivalent to Midway's NBA Jam.
-It was ported to the PlayStation in 1996.
-The is near identical to its arcade counterpart with exception to the fact that the Winnipeg Jets moved to Phoenix after the conclusion of the 1995–96 season, thus the Phoenix Coyotes replaced the Jets in the PlayStation port.
+NHL Open Ice: 2 on 2 Challenge is an ice hockey arcade video game released by Midway Games in 1995.
+It has been described as an ice hockey equivalent to Midway's NBA Jam.

-NHL Open Ice was released on PC (Windows) in 1996-1997 featuring the same roster and teams as the PlayStation version.
-The game is an official licensed product of the NHLPA (National Hockey League Players Association).
+NHL Open Ice was ported to the PlayStation in 1996 with updated rosters and teams, the Winnipeg Jets having moved and become the Phoenix Coyotes.
+The game was released for Windows in 1996-1997, with the same roster and teams as the PlayStation version.
+The game is an official licensed product of the National Hockey League Players' Association.

 Development

 Jack Haeger was lead game designer and an avid hockey player.
 The lead programmer was Mark Penacho, assisted by Bill Dabelstein.
-Sound design and music by Jon Hey.
-The skating sounds were recorded by Jon Hey at the Chicago Park District's only indoor ice rink, McFetridge Sports Center, which is just a block North of what was once Midway's Chicago studios.
+Sound design and music was by Jon Hey.
+The skating sounds were recorded by Jon Hey at the Chicago Park District's only indoor ice rink, McFetridge Sports Center, which is just a block north of what was once Midway's Chicago studios.
 The announcer in the game is the famous voice of the Chicago Blackhawks Pat Foley.
 If a team achieves "On-Fire" status (made famous initially by Midway's NBA Jam), Pat Foley's voice will occasionally announce: "Toasty", a reference to Mortal Kombat.
 A version of NHL Open Ice for Panasonic M2 was in development and slated to be one of the launch titles but it never occurred due to the system's cancellation.